6 Beautiful Scenic Drives on the Big Island of Hawaii

 Cliffs at Papakōlea Green Sand Beach South Shore Big Island Hawaii 7

-The next stop on the Big Island South Shore scenic drive is the Punalu’u Bake Shop for malasadas and iced coffee.
+The next stop on the Big Island scenic drive on the South Shore is the Punalu’u Bake Shop for malasadas and iced coffee.
 The lilikoi is my favorite.
 This is the perfect stop before getting to the Punalu’u Black Sand Beach.
 The black sand is unforgettable as you walk through the blazing hot and then icy cold sand.
 Also, this is a common place to see multiple honu hauled out onto both the sand and into the tide pools.

 As you depart, make stops at the Kau Coffee Mill, Volcano Winery and Mauna Loa Macadamia Nut Visitor Center.
 Soon you’ll get to Hilo where you can rest and enjoy, what I think is, one of the most mellow towns I’ve ever been to.